Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from Agent Perspective

-\headt{B. Single-turn Planning vs. Multi-turn Planning.} The fundamental planning strategy is to craft a holistic plan from the very beginning meticulously and then proceed to implement it in successive rounds~\cite{CodePori,zhang2024codeagent,aisd, LLM4PLC,ICAA, MetaGPT,Flows,ChatDev,self-collaboration,MAGIS,CodeS,CONLINE,MapCoder,parsel,CTC,AgileCoder, low-code-llm}.
-Further, many SE agents have adopted a ReAct-like~\cite{React} architecture, which implements a multi-turn planning mechanism wherein the next-round actions will not be determined until receiving the environmental feedback from the previous round.
-This form allows for dynamic revision and expansion of the plan, enabling it to adapt to more flexible task scenarios, such as issue resolution~\cite{MASAI, LATs}, iterative code generation~\cite{CodeAct, zhang2024codeagent}, mobile app testing~\cite{XUAT-Copilot, DroidAgent, AXNav}, among others~\cite{RCAgent}.
+\headt{Single-turn Planning vs. Multi-turn Planning.} The fundamental planning strategy is to craft a holistic plan from the very beginning, and then proceed to implement it in successive rounds~\cite{CodePori,zhang2024codeagent,aisd, LLM4PLC,ICAA, MetaGPT,Flows,ChatDev,self-collaboration,MAGIS,CodeS,he2024cocost,MapCoder,parsel,CTC,AgileCoder, low-code-llm, rasheed, RAT}.
+In contrast, some SE agents have adopted a ReAct-like~\cite{React} architecture, which implements a multi-turn planning mechanism wherein the next-round actions will not be determined until receiving the environmental feedback from the previous round.
+This form allows for dynamic revision and expansion of the plan, enabling it to adapt to more flexible task scenarios, such as issue resolution~\cite{MASAI, LATs}, iterative code generation~\cite{CodeAct, zhang2024codeagent}, mobile app testing~\cite{XUAT-Copilot, DroidAgent, AXNav}, among others~\cite{RCAgent}. \junwei{Single-turn planning requires as much knowledge as possible prior to planning to alleviate hallucinations.
+In addition, it faces the challenge of performing fine-grained task decomposition for complex tasks.
+On the other hand, multi-turn planning allows for plan adjustments based on environmental feedback, thereby improving fault tolerance.
+However, for complex tasks, the gradually accumulating trajectories may exceed the model’s limited context window, leading to hallucinations and forgetting~\cite{huang2024understanding}.
+Consequently, some memory mechanisms are necessary to prevent the agent from deviating from its initial objectives.}